 The compatibility evaluation of older equipment at existing UST facilities presents one of the biggest challenges and concerns with the storage of biofuel blends.
-Federal mandates require a significant increase in biofuels production and its use has triggered an increase in the number of retail facilities storing and dispensing biofuel blends such as ethanol and biodiesel.
-As a result, it seems relevant to consider what potential issues have been observed.
-Particularly within the last five years, for example, many USTs across the country have begun storing E10 as a conventional gasoline product with little or no consideration of compatibility.
+Federal mandates require a significant increase in biofuels production and its use has triggered an increase in the number of retail facilities storing and dispensing biofuel blends.
+Most USTs across the country now store E10 as a conventional gasoline product and many locations store biodiesel blends up to B20 with little or no special consideration of compatibility.
+However, over the last decade several State inspectors and industry have noticed an apparent increase in corrosion issues in UST systems storing fuels blended with biofuels.

-Many UST inspectors have seen the impact ethanol blended fuels starting with E10 can have on the corrosion of equipment within STP sumps, and an increased prevalence of leaks from equipment inside dispenser cabinets.
-Gaskets, adhesives, glues, and sealants (including the standard "pipe dope" commonly used on older systems) have not always demonstrated compatibility even with E10 fuels.
-Compatibility issues have also been observed in some of the early generation flexible piping systems manufactured in the early to mid-1990's.
-Complicating piping compatibility questions is the fact that the UL standard (and corresponding allowable fuel permeability rates) have since become more stringent with subsequent revisions to the UL-971 standard.
-In some regions of the country, mounting evidence from failures and field observations also suggest there may be some impacts to fiberglass USTs.
-Thus, even with E10, there is a real possibility that many equipment failures may be associated with equipment incompatibility but are not investigated sufficiently to be recognized or reported as such.
+Many UST inspectors have seen the impact biofuel blends can have on the corrosion of equipment within STP sumps and an increased prevalence of leaks from equipment inside dispenser cabinets.
+Gaskets, adhesives, glues, and sealants (including the standard "pipe dope" commonly used on older systems) have not always been compatible with conventional motor fuels up to E10.

+Compatibility issues have also been observed in some of the early generation flexible piping systems manufactured in the early to mid-1990s.
+Complicating piping compatibility questions is the fact that the UL standard (and corresponding allowable fuel permeability rates) have since become more stringent with subsequent revisions to the UL-971 standard and many owners, operators and State UST programs do not maintain detailed records for system components.

-To build upon information brought forward by Workgroup members, ASTSWMO informally requested that UST programs report observations or problems suspected to be related to equipment incompatibility.
-Information received in response to this request is included in Appendix C as a collection of compatibility related case summaries.
-These actual in-the-field observations will further the discussion and assessment on biofuel blends compatibility.
-Consequently, the Workgroup has included a blank notification form in Appendix C and encourages States to submit more information about failures or observations that appear to be compatibility-related.
+To build upon information brought forward by Task Force members, ASTSWMO informally requested that UST programs report observations or problems suspected to be related to equipment incompatibility.
+Information received in response to this request is included in Appendix C. These actual in-the-field observations will further the discussion and assessment on biofuel blends compatibility and storage/dispensing issues.
+Consequently, the Task Force has included a blank site case summary form in Appendix D and we encourage States to submit additional information about failures or observations that appear to be compatibility-related.